DMion5/whatismyip/README.md

 whatismyip
 =======

-This is a simpl flask application to host a "whatismyip" type of website.
+This is a simple flask application to host a "whatismyip" type of website.

 ## Description